- How Many Times Does a Breastfed Baby Poop in a Day?

 - If your baby has just started with solid foods, make sure to give him enough of fibrous foods such as whole-grain cereals/bread, pulses, beans, etc.

 - Help your baby exercise to stimulate his bowel movements – the cycling exercise, which will have your baby on his back while you move his legs to and fro in a cycling motion, is quite effective.

 - Massaging your baby’s belly gently can ease constipation.

 - If the doctor gives you the go-ahead, include prune juice in your baby’s everyday diet in order to soften his stools.

 Constipation is a serious and painful condition, which, if not treated in time, can lead to serious health issues.
-However, it should be kept in mind that irregular bowel movements in your baby does not mean he is constipated.
+However, it should be kept in mind that irregular bowel movements in your baby do not mean he is constipated.
 But if he’s having trouble passing stools is and thoroughly straining himself, a doctor should be consulted immediately.